adamgotterer/manager-README/README.md

 From time to time you'll see something marked with DNS (Do Not Schedule) on my calendar.
 This is reserved for times I have appointments, personal responsibilities, or small chunks of time I need to focus, prepare, or complete something.

 I follow the headphone rules for engineers.
-If you are wearing headphones or your office door is closed I won't bother you.
+If you are wearing headphones I won't bother you.
 That rule doesn't apply to me.
 If I have headphones on, it does not mean I am "in the zone" or expect to not be interrupted (I'm probably just enjoying some music).
 Feel free to get my attention.
 If I'm about to run off for a meeting  I'll let you know and we can figure out a better time to chat.

 ## Working Hours
 I'm usually in the office around 9/9:15am and leave between 6pm and 7pm.
 The rest of the team starts their day at varying times ranging from 8:30am to 10:30am and leave at 6pm or later.
-On Mondays and sometimes other random days I leave at 5pm to pick up my son from school, this time is blocked off on my calendar.
-I'm generally online and available again in the evenings.

 I'm more interested in output and impact than hours in the office.
 You're an adult and should decide what work life balance / integration looks like for you.
 With that said, you are working as a part of a team, so I ask that you have at least 4-5 hours a day of overlap with the rest of the team and that you clearly communicate your availability.

 I love what I do and sometimes I work in the evenings or during the weekend.
 I don't expect you to.
 I don't mute slack notifications to my phone and I check email regularly.
 During off hours I filter incoming messages and will reply if it's important, I'm not busy, or if it only requires a quick response.
 Outside of working hours I often think of ideas, questions, or solutions.
-This might manifest itself in an email, comment, or slack message directed to you.
+This might manifest itself in an email, comment, or slack message directed at you.
 I don't expect you to reply until the next business day unless I call it out as urgent.

 ## Meetings
 I value face to face discussion / debate and find meetings are sometimes the most effective way to disseminate information or to make a decision.
 I respect your time and try to be thoughtful about whether we actually need a meeting and when I schedule a one.
 My goal is to schedule meetings when they will be the least disruptive to your schedule.
 It's not always possible to find a good slot that works for all attendees.
 I apologize.

-Recently I started using [Clockwise](https://www.getclockwise.com/) to manage some of the meetings on my calendar.
+I  use [Clockwise](https://www.getclockwise.com/) to manage some of the meetings on my calendar.
 It's a tool that optimizes for stretches of focus time and automatically schedules / reschedules meetings to the time that is best for all attendees.
 The more people on the team who use it the smarter it gets for everyone.
 I recommend installing it and customizing it for your desired schedule.

 If you find yourself in too many meetings come talk to me and we will figure out if they are all necessary.
 We try not to be too meeting heavy and I regularly review the recurring meetings on the teams schedule and I'm not afraid to kill unproductive or unnecessary meetings.